ClayAmore/Roundtable-Hold-Arena/README.md

 * Three dueling arenas side by side for faster duels with reduced downtime.

 ## Requirments
 This mod relies on the Seamless Coop mod.
 You can get Seamless Coop from their [mod page](https://www.nexusmods.com/eldenring/mods/510) or from their [GitHub mirror](https://github.com/LukeYui/EldenRingSeamlessCoopRelease/releases).
-Make sure to follow the installation guide.
+Make sure to follow the seamless installation guide.

 ## Installation
 1. Download the mod from the 'Download' tab.